Adam Carolla: "Patent Troll" Lawsuit

 In 2013, Personal Audio filed a patent infringement lawsuit against Lotzi Digital, Inc., producers of The Adam Carolla Show and several other podcasts on the Carolla Digital Network, in the U.S. District Court for the Eastern District of Texas.
 The suit alleged that owner Adam Carolla and his network of content infringed on Personal Audio's patent 8,112,504.
 Using the crowdfunding site FundAnything.com, listeners contributed more than $475,000 (as of August 2014) to support Carolla throughout the legal proceedings.

 Personal Audio dropped the lawsuit July 29, 2014, stating that the defendants were not "making significant money from infringing Personal Audio's patents".
 However, Carolla countersued, having already spent hundreds of thousands of dollars mounting a defense against claims he deemed unfounded.
 Among claims sought by the countersuit was a request that the initial patent be invalidated.
 On August 15, 2014, Carolla and Personal Audio filed a joint motion to dismiss after reaching a settlement, the details of which were not made public but included a six-week "quiet period" during which neither party could speak to the media.
 Both parties' claims were dropped without prejudice and, as such, could be refiled at a later date.

 Television

-1996-2004
+1996–2004

 From 1996 to 2000, Carolla and Dr. Drew hosted Loveline on MTV, a television version of the radio show.
 Carolla and frequent collaborator Jimmy Kimmel created and co-hosted sketch comedy series The Man Show on Comedy Central from 1999 to 2003.
 The show was controversial due to its humor, with many critics accusing it of being sexist due to its portrayal of scantily clad women.
 He left The Man Show at the same time as Kimmel.
 Carolla has continued his work with Kimmel as a writer and guest on Jimmy Kimmel Live!.
 He also appeared on an episode of Space Ghost Coast to Coast around this time.

-Carolla and partner Daniel Kellison are the heads of Jackhole Productions.
+Carolla and partner Daniel Kellison own Jackhole Productions.
 The two created the television show Crank Yankers for Comedy Central, which revived the Mr. Birchum character.
 The show premiered in 2002 on Comedy Central and returned to MTV2 on February 9, 2007, running again until March 30, 2007.
 The show screened in Australia on SBS Television and The Comedy Channel between 2003 and 2008.
 The show was again revived in 2019, returning to Comedy Central.
 Corolla also starred in the role of Spanky Ham for the Comedy Central adult animated series, Drawn Together.